Gamera vs. Barugon: Critical response

 In a contemporary review, Variety reviewed the film in Tokyo, noting that the special effects in the film were not up to standards of Toho's Eiji Tsuburaya and that Gamera "did not have the winning appeal of the Toho stable 'Godzilla', 'Radon'[known in English dubs as Rodan], etc." Christopher Stewardson from Our Culture awarded the film three stars out of five, praising the monster scenes and human drama, but criticized the pacing and military meetings, stating, "Gamera vs. Barugon presents an entertaining story with interesting themes.
 Some of its characters may be thinly constructed in their motives and morality, but that also allows the film to really embellish just how cruel and villainous they are.
 The monster sequences are mostly very engaging, and that the film’s human drama matches their quality is great."
 James McCormick from Criterion Cast praised the film's miniatures, cinematography, and Kōji Fujiyama's portrayal of Onodera.
 Kurt Dahlke from DVDTalk criticized the film's lack of monster battles but praised other elements, stating, "there are still plenty of sweet moments (including a giant tongue lashing) and stomped buildings, plus a generally serious tone, that marks this as a high-point in the Gamera franchise."

 Home media

 In the late 1980s, the export English version by Axis International debuted on VHS in the United States via the Sandy Frank Film Syndication and Celebrity Home Video.
 In 2003, a public domain, pan and scan version of the AIP-TV English dub was released on DVD by Alpha Video.
 In 2010, the Japanese version was released on DVD by Shout!
 Factory.
 In 2011, Shout!
 Factory included the Mystery Science Theater 3000 episode featuring the Sandy Frank version of the film on the MST3K vs. Gamera DVD collection.
 In 2014, the Japanese version was released on Blu-ray and DVD by Mill Creek Entertainment, packaged with other Gamera titles.
 In 2020, the Japanese version, the Axis English dub, and AIP-TV English version were included in the Gamera: The Complete Collection Blu-ray box set released by Arrow Video, which included all 12 films in the franchise.

+In August 2025, Kadokawa Corporation announced that the film, along with Gamera, the Giant Monster and Gamera vs. Gyaos, will be released on 4K UHD Blu-ray in Japan on November 21, 2025.
+The new 4K remasters are to be supervised by Shinji Higuchi (special effects director of the Heisei Gamera trilogy) and veteran color timing technician Ogura Shunichi.